Prallethrin

-Prallethrin is a pyrethroid insecticide.
-Prallethrin 1.6% w/w liquid vaporizer is a repellent insecticide which is generally used for the control of mosquitoes in the household.
+Prallethrin is a pyrethroid insecticide and mosquito repellent.

 Products

+Insecticide

-It is marketed as a mosquito repellent by Godrej as "GoodKnight Silver Power", SC Johnson as "All Out" and Southern Labs as "Quit Mozz" in India.
-It is also the primary insecticide in certain products for killing wasps and hornets, including their nests.
+Prallethrin is the primary insecticide in some products for killing wasps and hornets, including their nests.
 It is the main ingredient in the consumer product "Hot Shot Ant & Roach Plus Germ Killer" spray.

+Pallethrin is marketed as "GoodKnight Silver Power", SC Johnson as "All Out" by Southern Labs in India.

+Mosquito repellent

+Prallethrin 1.6% w/w liquid vaporizer is a repellentinsecticide which is generally used for the control of mosquitoes in the household.
+It is marketed as a mosquito repellent by Godrej as "Quit Mozz" in India.

+The vaporizer contains Prallethrin in isoparaffin solvents.
+The liquid is drawn up through a porous clay carbon wick by capillary action then vaporized with a heater.

 Environmental effects

 The World Health Organization published in 2004 that "Prallethrin is of low mammalian toxicity, with no evidence of carcinogenicity" and "is very toxic to bees and fish but of low toxicity to birds."